cdelgehier/oio-docs/doc/source/admin-guide/configuration_swift.rst

 bind_port
 ---------

-Port for server to bind to.
+Port for the server to bind to.

 * Format: positive integer less than 65535
 * Default: 8080